 Himalayan Java Coffee

-Himalayan Java Coffee is a recently opened cafe with modern decor and a contemporary but limited menu.
+Himalayan Java Coffee is a new cafe with modern decor and a contemporary but limited menu.
 They have perfected the art of coffee-making.
 Try any of the coffees with a waffle, as you watch pedestrians strolling on Nehru Road.

 Nathmulls The World of Tea